Catfish

+Description

 Most catfish are bottom feeders.
 In general, they are negatively buoyant, which means that they usually sink rather than float due to a reduced gas bladder and a heavy, bony head.
 Catfish have a variety of body shapes, though most have a cylindrical body with a flattened ventrum to allow for benthic feeding.
 A flattened head allows for digging through the substrate, as well as perhaps serving as a hydrofoil.
 Some have a mouth that can expand to a large size and contains no incisiform teeth; catfish generally feed through suction or gulping rather than biting and cutting prey.
 Some families, though, notably the Loricariidae and Astroblepidae, have a suckermouth that allows them to fasten themselves to objects in fast-moving water.
-Catfish also have a maxilla reduced to a support for barbels; this means that they are unable to protrude their mouths as other fish such as carp.

-Catfish may have up to four pairs of barbels - nasal, maxillary (on each side of mouth), and two pairs of chin barbels, though pairs of barbels may be absent depending on the species.
-Catfish barbels always occur in pairs.
-Many larger catfish also have chemoreceptors across their entire bodies, which means they "taste" anything they touch and "smell" any chemicals in the water.
-"In catfish, gustation plays a primary role in the orientation and location of food".
-Because their barbels and chemoreception are more important in detecting food, the eyes on catfish are generally small.
-Like other ostariophysans, they are characterized by the presence of a Weberian apparatus.
-Their well-developed Weberian apparatus and reduced gas bladder allow for improved hearing and sound production.

 Catfish do not have scales; their bodies are often naked.
 In some species, their mucus-covered skin is used in cutaneous respiration, where the fish breathes through its skin.
 In some catfish, the skin is covered in bony plates called scutes; some form of body armor appears in various ways within the order.
 In loricarioids and in the Asian genus Sisor, the armor is primarily made up of one or more rows of free dermal plates.
 Similar plates are found in large specimens of Lithodoras.
 These plates may be supported by vertebral processes, as in scoloplacids and in Sisor, but the processes never fuse to the plates or form any external armor.
 By contrast, in the subfamily Doumeinae (family Amphiliidae) and in hoplomyzontines (Aspredinidae), the armor is formed solely by expanded vertebral processes that form plates.
 Finally, the lateral armor of doradids, Sisor, and hoplomyzontines consists of hypertrophied lateral line ossicles with dorsal and ventral lamina.

+Juvenile catfish, like other fish, have relatively large heads, eyes, and posterior median fins in comparison to larger, more mature individuals.
+These juveniles can be readily placed in their families, particularly those with highly derived fin or body shapes; in some cases, identification of the genus is possible.
+As far as known for most catfish, features that are often characteristic of species, such as mouth and fin positions, fin shapes, and barbel lengths, show little difference between juveniles and adults.
+For many species, pigmentation pattern is also similar in juveniles and adults.
+Thus, juvenile catfish generally resemble and develop smoothly into their adult form without distinct juvenile specializations.
+Exceptions to this are the ariid catfish, where the young retain yolk sacs late into juvenile stages, and many pimelodids, which may have elongated barbels and fin filaments or coloration patterns.